 - View Only - Ads/materials available to view for ideas or inspiration.

 ADI (Area of Dominant Influence)

-Distribution of a persuasive message about a product, service, or idea to a targeted group of people.
-See: Advertisement.
+Distribution of a persuasive message about a product, service, or idea to a group of people or audience.

 American Federation of Television and Radio Artists (AFTRA)